chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Alternately, you can run `--skip-policy-migration` on upgrade to start without any policies at all.
 You will still need to create new v2 policies to preserve any IAM behavior from v1.

+Note that several legacy policies (Compliance Profile Access and Ingest Access) have API tokens that will stop working if not ported.
+Alternately, you may choose to keep those policies in tact if that's easier and you do not plan to alter those permissions.

 The next few sections explain how to use Chef-managed policies and how to create custom policies.

 ### Using Chef-Managed Policies